When it comes to using digital marketing to grow your business, it is important to keep track of certain metrics.

 While the final percentage gives you a good idea of the impact, it doesn’t always cover the full scope of the buyer’s journey.

-By doing so, you can get a mostly accurate tally of how well a particular campaign or action was based on the end result.
+By keeping a close eye on your overall ROI, you can get a mostly accurate tally of how well a particular campaign or action was based on the end result.

 In the end, this allows you to determine profit more effectively and make better projections about future campaigns.